greenlima/allpurpose_gpt/README.md

 1. Clone the repo
 2. Create a .env file in root with your OPENAI_API_KEY = "xxx"
 3. Install the package.
-In terminal, type: make install_package
+In terminal, type: make install_allpurpose_gpt
 4. Run it!
-In terminal, type: make run_gpt
+In terminal, type: make run_allpurpose_gpt